JoaquinMelladoQ/Design-patterns/README.md

 # Design-patterns

-## Constructer pattern:
+## Constructor:
 + First step in order to execute the correct file with node:
 ![image info](./assets/constructor-instructions.png)
-You can add values or dependencies that will be returned as properties
++ You can add values or dependencies that will be returned as properties
 ![image info](./assets/newArgsConstructor.png)